 The IBF super middleweight titlist Plant didn't get buzzed or have a moment of worry, and he kept hacking away at the German.
 In round ten, Plant flurried, after he'd stepped it up in round nine, and the ref hopped in to end it.

 Plant landed 242 punches, to 42 for the Feigenbutz, and the ending came, via TKO, at 2:23 of the tenth.
 Sad song to take in for the German, in “Music City,” because he was in over his head and didn't manage to even inject a mini scare into Plant.

 Post-fight, Plant spoke to Heidi Androl in center ring.
 He told her he could have fought all night, and was fueled by the rooters.
-“Man, I felt great, I was relaxed sharp, I told you guys I would stop him before the twelfth round,” he stated.
+“Man, I felt great, I was relaxed sharp, 2,” he stated.

 And what might be next?
 “Everyone knows I want that unification fight against David Benavidez,” Plant continued, telling watchers he was tired of waiting for that.

 Benavidez is 23 years old, with a 22-0 mark, and he owns the WBC 168 pound crown.
 Joe Goossen, the trainer/analyst, said he thinks Plant would be the slight favorite in that one.